Build a Data Explorer Shiny App

 The eventReactive() function is similar but returns a value.
 We use it for the “Apply Changes” button so that filtering only happens when the user clicks the button, rather than continuously as they adjust settings.
 This gives users a chance to make multiple changes before seeing results.

-You can enhance your data explorer with more sophisticated filtering options.
+You can extend your data explorer with more sophisticated filtering options.
 Here’s how to add column-specific filters:

 # Add to UI